 H-Major’s interior remains active with a solid iron inner core, a liquid outer core that generates a magnetic field, and a convecting mantle that drives plate tectonics and makes the Foculus unstable.

-According to unverified evidence, life arose in H-Major’s oceans as early as 4.1 billion years ago and began to affect its atmosphere and surface, leading to the proliferation of anaerobic and, later, aerobic organisms.
+Life arose on H-Major nearly 4.5 billion years ago.
+Unverified evidence points to directed macroscopic panspermia as a major catalyst to the origin of life on Halteres.
 Since then, the combination of the planet’s distance from Hestia, H-Major’s physical properties, and geological history have allowed life to evolve and thrive.

-Life evolved similar to Earth’s.
-However, three known sapient subspecies inhabit H-Major; the Haltierre, Ratnik, and Mendax, who now inhabit H-Minor.
+As a result, life evolved similar to Earth’s.
+However, three known sapient subspecies inhabit Halteres; the Haltierre, Ratnik, and Mendax, who now inhabit H-Minor.
 Unverified evidence exists of a sentient arachnid species, the Noctvyl.
 Additionally, the Astir Espera region of H-Major harbors the only in situ population of the omniscent organic circuitry Arca Trochia.